-Box SS Franklin Patterson Hall, 2nd Floor x5548
+Box SS Franklin Patterson Hall, 2nd floor x5548

-School meetings are held twice a month on Thursdays at 3:30 p.m. in FPH.
-The school has an active student membership of which a portion is renewed each term.
+School meetings are held twice a month on Thursdays at 3:30 P.M. in FPH.
+The School has an active student membership, a portion of which is renewed each term.

 Several special programs are housed in the School of Social Science: